-PSO-Sets the MAX II PSO register.
-The following options are available:
+- PSO-Sets the MAX II PSO register.
+The following options are available: - Use PSR-Allows the PSR to determine the page of flash memory to use for FPGA reconfiguration. - Use PSS-Allows the PSS to determine the page of flash memory to use for FPGA reconfiguration.

-- Use PSR-Allows the PSR to determine the page of flash memory to use for FPGA reconfiguration. - Use PSS-Allows the PSS to determine the page of flash memory to use for FPGA reconfiguration. - PSR-Sets the MAX II PSR register.
+- PSR-Sets the MAX II PSR register.
 The numerical values in the list corresponds to the page of flash memory to load during FPGA reconfiguration.
 Refer to Table 6-1 for more information. - PSS-Displays the MAX II PSS register value.
-Refer to Table 6-1 for the list of available options.
+Refer to Table 6-1 for the list of available options. - OCR1-Sets the MAX II OCR1 register.
+Refer to Table 6-1 for the list of available options. - SRST-Resets the system and reloads the FPGA with a design from flash memory based on the other MAX II register values.
+Refer to Table 6-1 for more information.

-- SRST-Resets the system and reloads the FPGA with a design from flash memory based on the other MAX II register values.
-Refer to Table 6-1 for more information. - Because the Config tab requires that a specific design is running in the FPGA, writing a 0 to SRST or changing the PSO value can cause the Board Test System to stop running.
+Because the Config tab requires that a specific design is running in the FPGA at a specific clock speed, writing a 0 to SRST; writing a 1, 2, or 3 to OCR2; or changing the PSO value can cause the Board Test System to stop running.